-Gerlach earned a bachelor’s of science in recreation and sports ministry from Huntington University, and is working toward a master’s of education in coaching from Ohio University (Athens), with anticipated completion of June 2016.
-He also has a diploma from the National Soccer Coaches Association of America (Kansas City, Kan.).
+Gerlach earned a bachelor of science in recreation and sports ministry from Huntington University, and finished his Master of Science in Recreation and Sports Sciences from Ohio University (Athens).
+He also has a National Diploma from the United Soccer Coaches (Kansas City, Kan.).

 Jeff Giroux joined the Larks coaching staff in the summer of 2017.
 He was just coming off two years of studying in England at Leeds Beckett University where he received his master of science in psychology of sport and exercise.
 While in England Giroux had the opportunity to coach the Olympic race-walkers as they prepared for the 2016 Rio games as well as train with the Bradford City reserves.
 Giroux also brings professional experience as a director of coaching and player development for the Alexandria Area Soccer Association in Alexandria, Minn., as well as an Olympic Development Program coach for Minnesota.

 Prior to his time in England and as a coach in the United States, Giroux graduated from Oklahoma Wesleyan University and was named the NAIA soccer player of the week twice.